German Submarines to Attack Aerial Threats with Missiles

 Small but Strong

-Even though the missile is designed to fit a torpedo tube, it is expected to have a strong impact.
-Its small design does not lessen its power, making it a vital tool for submarines.
+Even though the missile is meant to fit in a torpedo tube, it is expected to have a big effect.
+Its small size doesn’t make it less powerful, which makes it an important tool for submarines.

 Long Range and Fast Speed